 Attachments (Require Adobe Reader, click here to download it for free)

 Corona virus Disease (COVID-19) Many Tribal community events and dinners (including Elder and Youth Activities) are being postponed until further notice to help prevent the potential spread of the virus.
 Please contact the event or activity coordinator for details.
-Continue to check this page for updates.
+Continue to check this page and the Nisqually Tribe Public Health Facebook page for updates.

 July 20, 2020 - Telemedicine Instructions for Health Services